 In addition, the type of luminaire used brings different charms and functions.

 A concealed or recessed luminaire is low profile.
 The effect is a soft glow of light, where all the limelight falls on the accented elements of the room, such as a large wall.

-This is a luminaire with between 3 and 6 in-line light heads, each of which is individually adjustable to direct the light.
+This is a luminaire with between 3 and 6 in-line light heads, each individually adjustable to direct the light.